cybertraining-dsc/fa20-523-313/project/project.md

 The most popular methods in predicting the stock markets are technical and fundamental analysis.
 Fundamental analysis is mainly based on three essential aspects [^4]: (i) macroeconomic analysis such as Gross Domestic Products and Consumer Price Index (CPI) which analyses the effect of the macroeconomic environment on the future profit of a company, (ii) industry analysis which estimates the value of the company based on industry status and prospect, and (iii) company analysis which analyses the current operation and financial status of a company to evaluate its internal value.
 On the other hand, technical analysis is grouped into eight domains [^4]: sentiment, flow-of-funds, raw data, trend, momentum, volume, cycle, and volatility.
 Sentiment represents the behaviours of various market participants.
 Flow-of-funds is a type of indicator used to investigate the financial status of various investors to pre-evaluate their strength in terms of buying and selling stocks, then, corresponding strategies, such as short squeeze can be adopted.
 Raw data include stock price series and price patterns such as K-line diagrams and bar charts.
 Trend and momentum are examples of price-based indicators, trend is used for tracing the stock price trends while momentum is used to evaluate the velocity of the price change and judge whether a trend reversal in stock price is about to occur.
 Volume is an indicator that reflects the enthusiasm of both buyers and sellers for investing, it is also a basis for predicting stock price movements.
 The cycle is based on the theory that stock prices vary periodically in the form of a long cycle of more than 10 years containing short cycles of a few days or weeks.
 Finally, volatility is often used to investigate the fluctuation range of stock prices and to evaluate risk and identify the level of support and resistance.
 While those two are still the most popular approaches, the age of big data has brought a new method to predict the stock market: quantitative analysis.
 In this new method, stock market is captured into a mathematical model, and machine learning is used to predict its behavior.
 Research by Alzazah and Cheng [^5] analyzed more than 50 articles to compare various machine learning (ML) and deep learning (DL) methods used  to find which method could be more effective in prediction and for which types and amount of data.
 This research has proven that quantitative analysis with LSTM gives a promising result as the predictor of a stock market.
 In this study, we analyzed the performance of LSTM in predicting the stock market for multiple time frames.
+LSTM model is used because it is designed to forecast, predict, and classify time series data [^2].
 Despite the promising result in LSTM, most of the previous studies are conducted in building a model to predict the next day price.
 Thus, we wanted to know how accurate the LSTM model in predicting the stock market for a longer time frame (i.e. from daily to monthly time frame).
 We also chose to incorporate technical analysis rather than fundamental analysis in our model, because while fundamental analysis tends to be accurate in yearly period, it could not predict the fluctuation in the given time frame.

 ## 2. Background Research and Previous Work